 Leonard looked the same in a story set in 1554 and in stories set during the 1620s.
-He seems to have had a specific interest in ensuring, across several generations, that Henry of Navarre would become King of France.
+He seemingly worked over several generations so that Henry of Navarre would become King of France.

-Like Leonard, she knows the future.
-Both can also apparently summon and empower the spirits of the dead, as ghosts, and provoke hallucinations.
+Like Leonard, she knew the future.
+Both could also apparently summon and empower the spirits of the dead, as ghosts, and trigger hallucinations.

 What’s in a bird

 The blind crone is apparently the same apprentice, albeit decades later.
 She seems to be conducting parts of Leonard’s master plan.

 In particular she claimed that she was raising seven sparrowhawks, who would act as champions of justice and rebellion.